vitormanfredini/game-cpp-sdl/README.md

 TODO:
 - enemies that move in angled trajectories should come straight if they are too far away, otherwise they move veeery far
-- WeaponUpgrade needs to specify which weapon (it's currently applying to the first weapon in the vector)
+- WeaponUpgrade needs to specify which weapon (it's currently applying to all weapons in the vector)
 - make a weapon factory with prototype pattern
 - MenuFactory edge case: when no upgrades are available. (implement regular items to replace the upgrades)
 - MenuFactory: implement a way to calculate buttons sizes and positions base an area for them to fill.